 Genesis 27:1-29.
 Jacob lived 147 years, from 2005BC-1885BC.
 He married two sisters, Leah and Rachel, and then had 12 sons and at least one daughter, Dinah.
 God changed Jacob’s name to Israel and from his sons came the 12 tribes of Israel.

 Before Jacob and Esau were born, God had said, “Jacob I have loved and Esau I have hated.”
 Romans 9:13.

-Jacob stole the blessing of the first born from Esau, that their father Isaac was to give Esau on his death bed.
+Jacob stole from Esau the blessing of the firstborn that their father Isaac was to give Esau on his deathbed.

 27:1 Eventually, Isaac grew so old that he could not see.
 One day, he called his eldest son Esau.
 “My son,” he called out to him.
 2 “Look how old I am!
 I could die any day now, 3 so go find your weapons, take your bow and arrows, go outside, and hunt some game for me.
 4 Then prepare some food, just the way I like it, and bring it to me so that I can eat and bless you before I die.”